Mr. Destiny: Plot

-Larry soon discovers that Clip has a low-level job in the accounting department and is quite insecure, as opposed to the joker he previously was.
+Larry soon discovers that Clip has a low-level job in the accounting department and is quite insecure as opposed to the joker he previously was.
 Ellen is a shop steward (in both realities) and is married to another man.
 Jewel, a forklift operator in the previous reality, is now Larry's mistress and his secretary.
-Ellen hates Larry, and he discovers that the union is threatening a walkout due to massive layoffs and increased production, since Niles is selling Liberty Republic in both realities.
+Ellen hates Larry, and he discovers that the union is threatening a walkout due to massive layoffs and increased production since Niles is selling Liberty Republic in both realities.
 Seeing Ellen, he realizes how much he misses her and agrees to all the union's demands, provided Ellen agrees to dinner at his favorite restaurant.
 She reluctantly agrees, and Larry eventually convinces her that they were married in a previous life.

 After discovering that Larry has agreed to union demands, Niles takes revenge by telling both Cindy Jo and Jewel of Larry's dinner date with Ellen.
 He then plots to kill Larry at the office that night.
 However, company owner Leo Hansen arrives to deliver a note to Larry, announcing his termination at Cindy Jo's request, and Niles kills him by mistake.
 Discovering the note, Niles calls the police, who attempt to arrest Larry for Leo's murder.
-Larry escapes while jealous Jewel creates pandemonium outside in her attempts to shoot him (and shoots out a number of police cars in the process), leading to a police chase.
+Larry escapes while jealous Jewel creates pandemonium outside in her attempts to shoot him (and shoots out several police cars in the process), leading to a police chase.
 Larry is eventually cornered in a dark alley, but the pink glow of "The Universal Joint" comes on and he runs into the bar.
 Unable to find Mike, Larry attempts to make the "Spilt Milk" himself, the ingredients clearly aged.

 What appears to be flashing police car lights appear and Larry surrenders.
 However, it is a tow truck driven by Duncan.
 Confused at first, Larry sees Mike back behind the bar and realizes he has been returned to his old life.
 Larry thanks Mike for everything and, upon exiting the bar, suddenly realizes that the deal with the Japanese investors is happening shortly.
 Driven by Duncan to company headquarters, Larry barges into the boardroom, decks Niles, and exposes his scheme just as Leo is about to sign the deal.

 Thinking everyone forgot his birthday, Larry returns home (which still has the muddy driveway and lawn) to a surprise party with his family and friends.
 Soon after, Cindy Jo and her husband Jackie Earle, the company president, arrive.
-Jackie offers Niles' job to Larry, plus a company car, a new Mercedes, and Larry accepts.
+Jackie offers Niles' job to Larry, plus a company car which is a new Mercedes, and Larry accepts.

 In the past, young Larry is about to leave the stadium, still upset about the loss, when he is greeted by a mysterious stranger in the stands (Mike) who reassures him that everything will be all right.
-Larry thanks him for the reassurance, but walks off wondering who Mike thinks he is kidding.
+Larry thanks him for the reassurance but walks off wondering who Mike thinks he is kidding.